Kakamotobi/Learned/Web Development/Data-Binding.md

   <img src="https://github.com/Kakamotobi/Learned/blob/main/Web%20Development/refImg/two-way-data-binding.png" alt="Two-Way Data Binding Illustration" width="80%" />
 </p>

+### Pros
+- Reduces the amount of code needed.
+### Cons
+- The whole DOM has to be rerendered whenever a change occurs to the Model.
+Therefore, it can lead to performance hindrance.
 ### Example
+#### Vanilla JS Example
 - In the View, there is a form that edits a user's profile.
 - Typing in the inputs (changes made in View) will result to updating the State, which updates the View.
 ```html